stijnfleuren/SwiftCloudApi/README.md

 print(phase_diagram)
 ```
 ### Examples
-In the folder \examples you can find several examples to get you started.
+On [github](https://github.com/stijnfleuren/SwiftCloudApi) you can find several examples in the folder examples to get you started.

 ## License
 MIT licence